Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Problem Definition, Preliminary, and Motivation

 Figure~\ref{fig:tra_ML_dev_process} shows a traditional development process of ML systems.
 AI engineers collect all available data, preprocess and split it into training and test sets.
 The training data is used to train the model, while the test data evaluates its performance.
 If the model performs poorly, the engineers improve the learning algorithm to enhance performance.
 Once the model achieves good held-out performance, it can be deployed in the real world.
 However, its performance often deteriorates due to the model's reliance on spurious correlations learned during training, making it overconfident in held-out evaluations.
 In the real world, where these correlations are absent, the model tends to misclassify unseen data.
 A common solution is to augment the dataset with new manually annotated data and retrain the model, which is costly and inefficient.

 Figure~\ref{fig:new_ML_dev_process} shows the process integrated with trustworthiness testing.
 In addition to evaluating traditional performance metrics, this process also assesses the model's behavior behind correct predictions.
 In this process, trustworthiness oracles determine whether a prediction is trustworthy or based on spurious correlations.
 Identifying such issues allows the engineers to mitigate the impact of spurious correlations, ensure the model is correct for the right reasons, and improve its generalizability.
 If undetected, these issues can lead to problematic predictions in the future.
 Human annotations often serve as trustworthiness oracles, but this approach is not scalable~\cite{Ye:2024:SpuriousCorrelationsinMachineLearningASurvey}.

-For this reason, developing automated trustworthiness oracles can greatly advance the development and applications of ML systems in the real world.
+Integrating automated trustworthiness oracles into the software engineering (SE) lifecycle for ML systems can greatly advance their development and applications.
+Automated trustworthiness oracles enable the automation of trustworthiness testing, which is vital and closely intertwined with other SE activities~\cite{ Riccio:2020:TestingMachineLearningBasedSystems:ASystematicMapping}.
+This is especially valuable in the iterative development of ML systems where performance and trustworthiness must be evaluated and refined~\cite{Silverio:2022:SoftwareEngineeringforAIBasedSystemsASurvey}.
+Specifically, automated trustworthiness oracles support continuous integration and delivery pipelines by automating trustworthiness testing for ML systems.
+They also serve as a tool for monitoring ML systems in real-world environments, particularly in online testing or DevOps workflows, to verify whether predictions are trustworthy in real time, and test with real-world and corner-cased inputs.
+Moreover, the outputs of trustworthiness oracles provide actionable insights for feedback-driven repairing and improving processes, reducing the need for human intervention.